ilexl/CS106/README.md

-# CS106 Ticketing System Installation Guide
+# CS106 Ticketing System Guide

 This guide is intended to get any user to be able to setup the ticketing system on their system.